 JIM: So, using the terms we’ve learned… Asset allocation means spreading your money amongst different asset classes and mutual funds to achieve a particular strategy.

 CHIP: It’s all coming together!
 But doing asset allocation right takes effort and requires careful research of the various asset classes and individual options available, so what are your options?

 JIM: Well, Chip, as I’m sure you were about to tell us, you can do this research yourself, work with a financial professional, or you can invest in an asset allocation fund.

 CHIP: And some people just want to invest on their own, so asset allocation funds may not be best for them.
 But regardless of your strategy, you should monitor your investments regularly to ensure they’re still appropriate for you.
 And even though asset allocation and diversification help, they don’t ensure a profit or protect against a loss.

-JIM: Thanks again, councilor.
+JIM: Thanks again, counsellor.
 Just kidding, those are good points.

 CHIP: In our next videos, we’ll talk about some of the different asset allocation options you that are available.